deathtothecorporation/plunder-docs/README.md

 # Plunder Overview

-## TODO:
+{% hint style="warning" %}
+**TODO:**

-- include the docker images now that those exist
+- include the docker images now that those exist https://github.com/deathtothecorporation/pallas-docker?tab=readme-ov-file#just-gimmie-a-sire-repl
+{% endhint %}

 The goal of this document is to get you from "I have no idea what this system is" to a simple "Hello world" web app.